abakhru/chatbot/README.md

 ### TODO
 - [ ] Voice activated AI Virtual Assistant
-    - [ ] you can use packages such as pyaudio, SpeechRecognition, gTTS, and Wikipedia.
+    - [x] use [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) to record and play audio
+    - [x] use [SpeechRecognition](https://github.com/Uberi/speech_recognition) to convert audio to text
+    - [x] use [gTTS](https://github.com/pndurette/gTTS) to convert text to speech
-    - [ ] The goal here is to record the audio, convert the audio to text, process the command , and make the program act according to the command.
+    - [ ] The goal here is to record the audio, convert the audio to text, process the command, and make the program act according to the command.
+- [ ] Add help options with available commands
 - [x] mitre data search and co-relation
 - [ ] more natural conversational
 - [ ] search videos, news etc